MarcoPaoletta/MarcoPaoletta/README.md

 <img src="Banner.png">

 ## About me
-I am a Unity Game Developer with over 3 years of experience in the field.
-Currently, I am a Participant in the Voodoo Academy Program in which I work closely with Voodoo's team, one of the biggest mobile game development companies, to create Hybrid Casual games.
-This valuable experience led me to massively improve my game development skills.
-Besides that, I also freelance, have a YouTube channel related to this topic called Letta Corporation and work as a Unity Game Development Tutor, Content Creator and Blogger at JuicesTutors.
+* Unity Game Developer living in Buenos Aires, Argentina with over 3 years of experience in this field.
+* Currently, I am a Participant in the Voodoo Academy Program in which I work closely with Voodoo's team to create Hybrid Casual games so I was able to improve my skills massively.
+* Besides that, I also freelance, have a YouTube channel related to this topic called Letta Corporation and work as a Unity Game Development Tutor, Content Creator and Blogger at JuicesTutors.
+* I try to be a better developer everyday at my 16 years old, project after project, I am always learning new stuff and I look forward to getting more professional experiences that can fine tune me

 ---